Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-02.md

 initiator-hashed-token = 1*OCTET

 The initiator message starts with an unsigned 32-bit integer in big endian.
 It denotes length of the authcid-data, which contains the authentication identity.
-Before sending the authentication identity string the initiator **SHOULD** prepare the data with the UsernameCaseMapped profile of [@!RFC8265].
+Before sending the authentication identity string the initiator **SHOULD** prepare the data with the UsernameCasePreserved profile of [@!RFC8265].

 The initiator-hashed-token value is defined as: HMAC(token, "Initiator" || cb-data)